2021 COVID-19 free preschool funding program for community and mobile preschools program guidelines

-The department is not prescribing how services provide outreach, but examples of how this can be done are on this page.
+The department is not prescribing how services provide outreach, but examples of how this can be done are on Maintaining your connections.

 Adjustments to funding may be made where the circumstances of services change, for instance where there is an adjustment to JobKeeper payments during this period.
 Information will be collected from services where they are eligible for the JobKeeper payment scheme.
 The department will provide details of the confirmation process directly to these services.

-The activities funded under this program must commence during the 2019/20 financial year for term 2 payments and the 2020/21 financial year for term 3 and term 4 payments.
-All funds must be expended by 31 December 2020.
+The activities funded under this program must commence during the 2020/21 financial year for term 1 and term 2 2021 payments, and 2021/22 financial year for term 3 and term 4 2021 payments.
+All funds must be expended by 31 December 2021.

 Services in receipt of this funding are required to use it for the operational costs of the preschool that prioritise:

-- free preschool and fee relief for families
+- free preschool, providing fee relief for families

 - staff wages to enable retention of the workforce.

 Services must have accepted the Early Childhood Education Grants Programs Terms and Conditions:

-Acquittal of funds will be required following the completion of the 2020 calendar year.
+Acquittal of funds will be required following the completion of the 2021 calendar year for term 1 to 4 2021 payments.

 To speak to someone about this funding program, please contact the department’s Early Childhood Education Directorate by: